-Networking is about building relationships.
 You listen and learn about the other person.
 You think about mutual interests and the ways you can support them while they help you.
-As with any friendship, respect their limits on the amount and type of interaction.
+As with any business relationship, respect their limits on the amount and type of interaction.
 Here are some ways to support your contacts:

 - Take notes during your conversations.
 Follow up by e-mail, telephone, mail, or text message.

-- Send them an article about something you know is important to them.
+- Send them an article or news about something you know is important to them.

-- Show an interest in their personal life.
-Remember the names and interests of people important to them.
+- Remember the names and interests of people important to them.

 - Come up with a solution to a problem they shared with you.
 For example, someone you know used an effective service provider or vendor to solve a work issue.